“Mark is a good man,” the best man said, before raising his glass in a toast. “But he used to have a Mohawk.”

 “I like Mark.
 I found out he used to have a Mohawk, and it used to be blue.
 I couldn’t believe it.
 He seems so nice.”

-I was at this ceremony, at the behest of my uncle.
+I was at this ceremony at the behest of my uncle.
 My uncle was quite fond of the bride.
 He did not know the man that used to have a Mohawk however.
-As such, he did not know if it was an identity crisis.
-He also did not know the psychology that chased the man after relenting to chop it off to begin mingling with common folk again.
+As such, he did not know if the haircut was a result of some sort of an identity crisis.
+He also did not know the psychology that chased the man after he relented to chop it off and begin mingling with common folk again.

 “It turns out Mark has a great heart, and he would,” the best man would say to complete the circuit of the clichéd best man toast, “Give you the shirt off his back.”
 At one point in his toast, the best man said that he “Was attracted to Mark, because Mark used to have a Mohawk.
-And it wasn’t one of those flat, more acceptable Mohawks either.
+It wasn’t one of those flat, more acceptable Mohawks either.
 This one was spiky, and eight-inches high.
 It was even blue at one point.
 This was a Mohawk!”

-The ceremony that preceded these toasts was, indeed, unorthodox.
+The ceremony that preceded these toasts was unorthodox.
 Yet, one look at Mark and his bride, Mary, should’ve informed the observer in attendance that they were, at the very least, in for something unorthodox, but most of the observers were unorthodox too.
 The church we were in was unorthodox, and it appeared to have seen its best days thirty years ago, but unorthodox can be quaint, and quaint can be romantic, and colorful, and the best way for two people to express their unique, and unorthodox love for one another in a quaint, and memorable way.

+Most architects of a ceremony should maintain focus on the song’s refrain to establish some familiarity with the audience, but these same architects should avoid including the entire song.
 I’ve been there.
-As an enthusiastic music fan, that regards some songs in the manner some view religion, I have some songs that I regard as staples that define me.
-I’ve fantasized about using them in my ceremonies, so that my friends and family members are provided a window into my soul.
+We all have.
+As an enthusiastic music fan, that regards some songs in the manner some view religion, I have some songs that I regard as unique definitions of who I am.
+I’ve fantasized about using them in my ceremonies, to provide my friends and family members a window into my soul.
 Common sense has prevailed upon me the logic that this might not be the time, or the place, to proselytize on the virtues of the undiscovered, aberrant songs I enjoy.